nebius/slurm-ansible/README.md

 - `main.tf` - The main Terraform configuration file for the module.
 - `variables.tf` - Definitions of variables used within the module.
 - `outputs.tf` - Outputs after the module has been applied.
+It creates inventory.yaml file
-- `provider.tf` - The provider configuration file (to be filled in with your provider's details).
+- `versions.tf` - The provider configuration file (to be filled in with your provider's details).

 - `files/`
-  - `cloud-config.sh` - A shell script that initializes the NFS server on the virtual machine.
+  - `cloud-config.yaml.tfpl` - template for cloud-init to install slurm master or ndoes
+  - `slurm.conf` - config file for slurm that is distributed over hosts via ansible
+  - `cgroup.conf` - config file for slurm cgroups that is distributed over hosts via ansible
+  - `gres.conf` - config file for slurm cgroups that is distributed over nodes via ansible
+  - `inventory.tpl` - template for invetory file that terraform creates

 ## Configure Terraform for Nebius Cloud